System requirements for Splunk UBA

 Installation of Splunk UBA on Amazon Web Services (AWS) servers is supported on the following instance types:

-All Splunk UBA nodes in your AWS environment must use io1 volumes for storage.
+All Splunk UBA nodes in your AWS environment must use gp3 (3000 IOPS) or higher performant volumes for storage.

 Disk subsystem IOPS requirements